Skip to main content

 This module covers a range of advanced mechanical principles which underpin the design and operation of mechanical engineering systems.
 It includes aspects related to strengths of materials and mechanics of machines.

-Further Mathematics (HN)
+Further Engineering Mathematics (HN)

-You learn how to use applications of number theory in practical engineering situations, solve systems of linear equations relevant to engineering applications using matrix methods, approximate solutions of contextualised examples with graphical and numerical methods, and review models of engineering systems using ordinary differential equations.
+Learn to apply numerical methods to solve advanced mathematical problems commonly encountered in engineering and technology.
+You use number theory in practical engineering contexts, solve systems of linear equations using matrix methods, and apply graphical and numerical techniques to approximate solutions in real-world scenarios.
+You also review and analyse models of engineering systems using ordinary differential equations.

 Professional Engineering Management (HN)